dvrkittu/word-count/README.md

 **Automating Deployment in Kubernetes**

 With the Jenkinsfile setup, every code change will:
+ 1. Webhook is created for jenkins
-✅ Trigger a Docker image build
+ 2. Trigger a Docker image build
-✅ Push the new image to Docker Hub
+ 3. Push the new image to Docker Hub
-✅ Update the Kubernetes deployment with the latest image ✅ Restart the service to apply changes
+ 4. Update the Kubernetes deployment with the latest image
+ 5. Restart the service to apply changes